Fixation in the stochastic Lotka-Volterra model with small fitness trade-offs

+For intermediate $\rho$, however, tradeoff effects become more complicated.
+In particular, we seek a value for $\rho$ so that increasing $\lambda$ from 0 does not uniformly increase or decrease the probability of fixation; that is, the tradeoff is advantageous for some range of $p$ and detrimental for another range.
+To do so, we differentiate $u(p)$ with respect to $\lambda$, and evaluate the result at $\lambda=0$.
+The sign of the resulting function over varied $\rho$ and $p$ determines for which values an increase in $\lambda$ will increase or decrease the probability of fixation.
+In particular, this determines a range of $\rho$ values so that the probability of fixation for small, positive $\lambda$ results in a higher probability for small $p$, but a lower probability for large $p$ (see Supplementary Information, Section 5).

 Figure \ref{fig:fixProbs} shows the probability of fixation of population $X$ over initial proportion $p$ for varied $\lambda$, with $\mu=\rho\lambda$ and $\rho=0.2$.
-For $\lambda>0$, $X$ gains an advantage for small $p$ relative to $\lambda=0$, but loses this advantage for large $p$.
-For $\lambda<0$, the opposite is true.
+As the growth-rate advantage $\lambda$ increases, $X$ gains an advantage for small $p$ relative to $\lambda=0$, but loses this advantage for large $p$.
 This implies that advantageous competitive strategies depend on the initial frequencies.
-Biologically, this could correspond to whether a population is invading a new environment with a small initial population, or defending with a large established population.
+For example, a small, invasive population would benefit from this tradeoff, while a large, established population would suffer from it.